Q: What is the most important factor that will determine if my special needs trust will be successful over the long term?

 A: While family members being trustees could be a good idea in some situations, it could also create conflicts in other situations.
 It depends on your personal circumstances and what you believe would be best.

 A: A pooled trust is a trust that is operated by a not-for-profit organization, that anyone with a family member with a disability can apply to join.
-The money for each person is accounted for separately.
+The money for each individual is accounted for separately.
 The trust is already established using a “Master” trust document and pre-approved as “non-countable” for government benefits such as SSI and Medicaid.

 Q: How do I decide whether an individualized trust or a pooled trust is better?

-The more money that is going to be in the trust the easier it is to get a bank or trust company to step in as trustee.
-Most banks will not act as trustee for a trust with less than $500,000.
-For families with less than $500,000 the corporate trustee option will not work, in many guardianship case involving self settled monies a judge may also not allow a parent or family member to act as guardian of the person.
+A: The more money that is going to be in the trust, the easier it is to get a bank or trust company to step in as trustee.
+Most banks will not act as a trustee for a trust with less than $500,000.
+For families with less than $500,000, the corporate trustee option will not work.
+In many guardianship cases involving self-settled monies, a judge may also not allow a parent or family member to act as guardian of the person.

 Q: What if I have created a supplemental needs trust and then my child inherits money and creates a “payback” trust?

-A: All supplemental needs should be spent first using the funds in the “Pay Back” trust.
-Since any of these funds remaining after the beneficiary’s death will revert to pay back to the state for Medicaid costs before any distribution can be made to the family.
-Pooled trusts also retain a percentage prior to pay back to the state.
+A: All supplemental needs should be spent first using the funds in the “payback” trust.
+Any funds remaining after the beneficiary’s death will be paid back to the state for Medicaid costs before any distribution can be made to the family.
+Pooled trusts also retain a percentage prior to payback to the state.